JakeOtto/python_practice/chapter3/08_chapter_3_review.md

 7. How do use `list comprehension` on a List?
 8. How do use `dictionary comprehension` on a Dictionary?

+Done before the end of the two weeks?
+If so, ask your coach for further guidance.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->